wyrover/DoWonders/ReadMe.txt

 Now I have implemented "typed values" and I am sanitizing API Database.

-NOTE: We couldn't sanitize database on GCC, because GCC contains specific
+NOTE: We couldn't sanitize database on GCC, because GCC and MinGW contains
-      bugs and differences from Visual C++.
+      specific bugs and differences from Visual C++.
 We just trust Visual C++'s behavior.
+See GCC-BUGS.txt about bugs.

 +-----+
 |TO DO|